117 - Install Windows 98SE/ME from an ISO file on an Easy2Boot USB drive

 Please check the following requirements before you begin!

-Your target system will need 256MB or more of memory (the ISO contents are copied to RAM)
+- Your target system will need 256MB or more of memory (the ISO contents are copied to RAM) - however, systems with more than 1GB may also cause memory problems.

-Windows 98 SE ISO (you will have to obtain this yourself) - the ISO can be bootable (preferred) or non-bootable.
-Try here.
+- Windows 98 SE ISO (you will have to obtain this yourself) - the ISO can be bootable (preferred) or non-bootable.
+Try here (OEM Full is bootable) or here.

 If you wish to try this by using a Virtual Machine (e.g. Oracle Virtual Box), ensure you configure it for Windows 98, use a small amount of memory for Display VGA memory and not more than 1GB of system memory (RAM).
 Use an IDE virtual hard disk.